2015 News & Events

 Location: Peppers Craigieburn, Bowral NSW

-Organising Committee: Porf Paul Komesaroff, Prof Colin Thomson, Dr Kandy White and A/Prof Ian Kerridge
+Organising Committee: A/Prof Ian Kerridge, Prof Paul Komesaroff, Prof Colin Thomson and Dr Kandy White

 The Conversation is a weekly seminar series that encourages VELiMers to discuss aspects of their research work in a collegial manner.
 VELiM staff and students as well as visiting fellows and associates participate in and present their work during these conversations.
 If you would like to attend a conversation relevant to your area of interest please contact the Centre Administrator for a schedule of upcoming presentations.